thisisnish/streamhub-sdk/README.md

 ## Streams

-Streams provide a standard interface to remote sources of Content, and behave like [node.js streams2](http://nodejs.org/api/stream.html#stream_compatibility).
+Streams provide a standard interface to remote sources of Content, and behave like [node.js streams3](http://nodejs.org/api/stream.html#stream_compatibility).

+The browser-compatible Stream interface is provided by [Livefyre/stream](https://github.com/livefyre/stream)

+	// ad-hoc reading from a stream/readable
     stream.on('readable', function () {
         var content = stream.read();
-        content instanceof require('streamhub-sdk/content/content'); //true
+        content instanceof require('streamhub-sdk/content'); //true
-    }).start();

-Livefyre StreamHub is a great source of Content, so this SDK includes two Stream subclasses to stream Content from StreamHub:

-* `streamhub-sdk/streams/livefyre-stream`: Stream new, real-time Content in a Livefyre Collection
-* `streamhub-sdk/streams/livefyre-reverse-stream`: Stream content from a Livefyre Collection in reverse-chronological order.
-Useful to load older Content in views of a Collection.

-## StreamManager

-`streamhub-sdk/stream-manager` exports a StreamManager constructor, instances of which can be used to `.start()` and otherwise manage multiple Streams at once.

-    var streamManager = new StreamManager({
-        main: new MockStream(),
-        reverse: new MockStream()
-    }).start();

-StreamManagers emit a 'readable' event whenever a stream that it manages is readable, and the readable stream is passed to the event listener.

-    streamManager.on('readable', function (stream) {
-        var content = stream.read();
     });

-StreamManagers can also be bound to Views, and the StreamManager will automatically read from its streams and `.add` the Content to any bound Views.

-    streamManager.bind({
-        add: function (content) {
-            // Called when there's new Content in streamManager's Streams }
-    });

-`StreamManager.create` provides an extension point for helpers to register methods that will create StreamManagers. `streamhub-sdk/stream-helpers/livefyre-helper` is one such helper and will return a StreamManager managing a LivefyreStream and LivefyreReverseStream for a StreamHub Collection.
+    // Or if sending to a stream/writable stream.pipe(writable);

+## Collections

+Livefyre StreamHub Collections are a great source of Content, so this SDK includes Stream subclasses for reading historical Content from Collections and accessing any new Live Updates

+* `streamhub-sdk/collection`: Readable, will emit any new Content added to the Collection in real-time.
+    * If piped to a Writable whose `.more` property is also a Writable (like `streamhub-sdk/views/list-view`), the Collection archive will be piped to `.more`.
+This sets up 'show more' behavior.
+* `streamhub-sdk/collection/streams/updater`: Readable, streams real-time updates to a Collection.
+* `streamhub-sdk/collection/streams/archive`: Readable, streams historical Content threads in a Collection in descending chronological order
+* `streamhub-sdk/collection/streams/writer`: Writable, written Content will be posted to the Collection

+Create a Collection

-    var livefyreStreamManager = StreamManager.create.livefyreStreams({
+    var collection = new Collection({
 	    "network": "labs-t402.fyre.co",
 	    "siteId": "303827",
-        "articleId": "labs_demo_fire",
+	    "articleId": "xbox-0",
 	    "environment": "t402.livefyre.com"
 	});

+Send real-time updates

+	collection.pipe(writable);

+Create a new real-time updater manually

+	var updater = collection.createUpdater();
+	updater.pipe(writable);

+Create a new archive Stream (historic Content)

+	var archive = collection.createArchive();
+	archive.pipe(writable);

+Post Content

+	require('streamhub-sdk/auth').setToken('lftoken');
+	collection.write(new Content('Foo!'))

+Create a new writer manually

+	var writer = collection.createWriter();
+	writer.write(new Content('Foo!'));

 ## Views